railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_warehouses.rst

 ==========

 Warehouses are designed for physical locations from which you can deliver to the customer and to which you receive raw materials.
-Then when you buy products from a supplier you should take account of which Warehouse you use for this purchase.
-This also enables the end user to not have to choose from a list of locations but simply a real warehouses.
+When you buy products from a supplier you should take account of the Warehouse you use for this purchase.
+This also enables the end user to not have to choose from a list of locations but simply a real warehouse.

-Use the menu :menuselection:`Warehouse --> Configuration --> Warehouse Management --> Warehouses` then click
+Use the menu :menuselection:`Warehouse --> Configuration --> Warehouse Management --> Warehouses`, then click
 :guilabel:`New` to configure a new warehouse.

 A warehouse is defined by a link between three locations:

-* The :guilabel:`Location Stock` field shows the place of products available for delivery to a customer direct from this warehouse.
+* The :guilabel:`Location Stock` field shows the place of products available for delivery to a customer directly from this warehouse.
 Availability is given by all the products in that location and any child locations.

-* The :guilabel:`Location Input` field shows where ordered products are received from a supplier to that warehouse.
+* The :guilabel:`Location Input` field shows where ordered products are received from a supplier in that warehouse.
 It can be the same as the stock location if, for example, you want to do a quality control operation on your incoming raw materials.

-* The :guilabel:`Location Output` field (called ``Output`` in the demonstration database) is designed as a buffer zone in which you store all the items that have been picked but not yet delivered to a customer.
-You are strongly advised not to put this location within the stock hierarchy but instead at a level higher or the same.
+* The :guilabel:`Location Output` field (called ``Output`` in the demonstration database) is designed as a buffer zone in which you store all the items that have been picked, but not yet delivered to a customer.
+You are strongly advised not to put this location within the stock hierarchy but instead at a higher level or at the same level.

     .. figure:: images/stock_warehouse.png
        :scale: 75
        :align: center

-       *Warehouse parameters*
+       *Warehouse Parameters*

 You can also set an address for the warehouse.
-This address should ideally be an address for your company.
+This address should ideally be an address of your company.
 Once the warehouse has been defined it can be used in:

 * Minimum stock rules,